 To help patients dealing with this noncompliance there are several easy to use mHealth apps.
 These apps can help patients sticking to a medication discipline as per the doctor’s prescription.
 These apps can continuously keep on alerting people about taking drugs at the right time.

 4. Paperless Medical Documentation

-Thanks to mHealth apps many medical documents including regular physicians prescriptions, health reports, and other documents can now be completely paperless and digitized through the mobile apps.
+Thanks to mHealth apps many medical documents including regular physicians’ prescriptions, health reports, and other documents can now be completely paperless and digitized through mobile apps.
 Thanks to mHealth apps a patient can now access the doctor’s advice and prescriptions right on his or her smartphone screen.

-The smartphones, PDAs, tablets and other connected devices can help to turn these documents into non-digital formats that can be accessed across interfaces without the worry to upkeep them.
+Smartphones, PDAs, tablets, and other connected devices can help to turn these documents into non-digital formats that can be accessed across interfaces without the worry to upkeep them.

 5. Revolutionizing Physical Examinations

 One of the greatest benefits of mHealth apps is the exceptional ease and convenience with which medical examination can be conducted and report can be produced right through the mobile device.
 These days, getting yourself physically examined in a clinic or hospital is often looking troublesome for busy individuals.
 This is precisely why people often miss checkups and medical tests.

 A smartphone app equipped to check your pulse rate, heart rate, and few other health parameters right through the mobile device can easily conduct the checkups and save all the trouble, time, and hazards for the physical tests at medical facilities.
 With the help of connected medical IoT devices and corresponding apps, these capabilities can further be expanded.

 Going to a doctor is not cheap at all.
 In many countries visiting a specialist may cost a few hundred hard-earned dollars.
 With mHealth apps continuously getting better and more equipped, in the coming years, these apps can actually work as a personal doctor taking care of your regular health problems on a continuous basis.